-The Foundation for Economic Education, publisher of this magazine since 1956, is now in its seventh decade, and I am now in my seventh month as its president.
+The Foundation for Economic Education, publisher of this magazine since 1956, is now in its seventh decade, and I am now in my eighth year as its president.
 As we expand the outreach of our programs and publications, now is a good time to remind our readers who we are and what we believe in.

 FEE’s vision—the ideal we are striving to achieve—is a world where people flourish in a free and civil society.
 In such a world the individual’s creative, productive energies are unleashed; private property and the sanctity of contract are upheld; the use of force is confined to protecting the peace; competitive markets allocate scarce resources; and honesty is universally regarded as the best policy in both public and private affairs.

 We believe a free society is not only possible; it is also imperative, because there is no acceptable alternative for a civilized people.
 Our hope is that through education, men and women will understand the moral, philosophic, and economic principles that undergird a free society; that they will appreciate the direct connection between those principles and their material and spiritual welfare; that they will strive to pass those principles on from one generation to the next.

 The future we envision is one in which individual expression gives rise to great, even presently unimaginable achievements in culture, medicine, science, and education.
 Men and women will engage one another peacefully and voluntarily because they will respect one another’s uniqueness, rights, property, and aspirations.
 No one will be so lacking in humility and introspection as to fancy himself better equipped to plan the lives of others than they, individually, are able to plan for themselves, their families, and their businesses.

 FEE aims to provide the best available instruction in the principles of a free society to individuals of all ages whose minds are open to freedom’s exciting challenge.
 Our organization seeks to be known as a beacon of a vibrant, growing, international movement to educate for liberty.